OmarZg94/MyTvShows/README.md

     - Verifies the click event is handled correctly.
     - Verifies the `ShowItem` handles cases where no image is provided.
     - Verifies the airtime is displayed correctly for different formats.

+## Unit Tests

+Below are examples of the unit tests included in the project:

+- **fetchSchedule returns success**:
+    - Tests that the `ShowViewModel` successfully fetches the schedule for a specific date from the repository.
+    - Verifies that the correct list of `Episode` objects is returned and the UI state is updated to `Success`.

+- **fetchSchedule returns error**:
+    - Tests that the `ShowViewModel` handles an error response when fetching the schedule.
+    - Verifies that the UI state is updated to `Error` with the appropriate error message when the repository returns an error.

 ## Design Decisions